danascheider/rambo/README.md

 Rambo.generate_contract_tests!(File.expand_path("doc/foobar.raml"), {})
 ```
 You can pass any options in as a hash.
-Currently, the only supported option is `"rails"`, which can be set to `true` or `false`, with `true` being the default value.
-Set `"rails"` to `false` if your app is built with a different Rack-based framework.
-Currently, Non-Rack-based frameworks are not supported, but pull requests are welcome if your use case requires such support.
+Currently, the available options are `:framework` and `:token`.
+Valid values for the `:framework` option are `:grape`, `:"sinatra:classic"`, `:"sinatra:modular"`, and `:rails`, with `:rails` being the default.
+The `:token` option takes an API token as a string.

 ## The .rambo.yml File
 By default, Rambo will always check for a `.rambo.yml` file in the root directory of your projects and load options from there.
 If there is no `.rambo.yml` file, default values will be used (see below).